Skip to content

 Status Optional

-Values bash | sh | powershell | none
+Values keyword bash | sh | powershell | none, or an exec array

 Default sh